Week: China and Japan

-The Chinese variant of the planetary system was brought to Japan by the Japanese monk Kūkai (9th century).
-Surviving diaries of the Japanese statesman Fujiwara Michinaga show the seven-day system in use in Heian Period Japan as early as 1007.
-In Japan, the seven-day system was kept in use for astrological purposes until its promotion to a full-fledged Western-style calendrical basis during the Meiji Period (1868–1912).
+The Chinese variant of the planetary system was brought to Japan in the 9th century by the Japanese monk Kūkai.
+Surviving diaries of the Japanese statesman Fujiwara Michinaga show the seven-day system in use in Heian period Japan as early as 1007.
+In Japan, the seven-day system was kept in use for astrological purposes until its promotion to a full-fledged Western-style calendrical basis during the Meiji period (1868–1912).

 India

 The seven-day week was known in India by the 6th century, referenced in the Pañcasiddhāntikā.
-Shashi (2000) mentions the Garga Samhita, which he places in the 1st century BCE or CE, as a possible earlier reference to a seven-day week in India.
-He concludes "the above references furnish a terminus ad quem (viz.
-1st century) The terminus a quo cannot be stated with certainty".
+Shashi (2000) mentions the Garga Samhita, which he places in the 1st century BC or AD, as a possible earlier reference to a seven-day week in India.
+He concludes: "the above references furnish a terminus ad quem (viz.
+1st century).
+The terminus a quo cannot be stated with certainty".